How to choose your hiking footwear and other considerations before your trek

 On most of my hikes, I’ve opted to wear my usual training sneakers, mostly out of convenience (not to mention lack of actual hiking shoes), which for the most part were comfortable enough (though they didn’t have enough traction to save me from slipping into a rice paddy that one time in Sagada).

 In my most recent hike following Masungi’s legacy trail, though, I was able to experience hiking in sandals—something I have honestly been a little hesitant to do, mostly because I was unsure of how safe it was for hiking amateurs such as myself.

 During the nurture-a-grove project Teva organized with Masungi, I, along with more than a dozen others, hiked thousands of steps in our Teva sandals and worked on weeding and mulching narra trees as part of Masungi’s reforestation efforts.

-Right off the bat, I was able to feel the difference between hiking in my shoes and in sandals.
-It was noticeably lighter, and although my feet were more prone to become dirty and dusty through the trail, it was still generally more comfortable because my feet had more room to breathe.
+Right off the bat, I felt the difference between hiking in my shoes and in sandals.
+It was noticeably lighter, and although my feet were more prone to dirt and dust, it was still generally more comfortable because my feet had more room to breathe.

 If you’re still unsure whether you should start investing in hiking sandals, here are some things to consider.